 5. Employee Referrals

 Referrals consistently produce the highest-quality hires in engineering.
 Your current engineers know the skill level required and can vouch for both technical ability and cultural fit.
 Companies with strong referral programs fill engineering roles significantly faster than those relying on external sourcing alone.
-Build a referral bonus structure that makes it worth your team's time - $2,000-$5,000 per successful hire is standard in tech.
+Build a referral bonus structure that makes it worth your team’s effort - $2,000-$5,000 per successful hire is standard in tech.

 6. Hackathons and Tech Events